ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ### SYS_CONSTRAINT_COLUMNS\_

-SYS_CONSTRAINT_COLUMNS\_ describes columns related to all constraints defined in user tables.
+This meta table contains information about columns related to all constraints defined in user tables.

 | Column name          | Type    | Description                                  |
 | -------------------- | ------- | -------------------------------------------- |